andhikasamudra/setup-code-mac/README.md

-This is snippetes console script setup to setup new mac for development
+This is snippets console script setup to setup new mac for development